mintheredonethat/stake/README.md

 Questions
 * In StakeOne.sol, I import from Mortal & state StakeOne is Mortal
   * When migrating StakeOne.sol, does truffle know to automatically include Mortal.sol?
+    * Yes, it does.

+To Do
+* Split into NameReg & MultiSig, but ensure compatibility
+* Callback Hell (Tests)
+* Pre & post modifiers
+  * Test contract
+* Encapsulations (private/public)

 ## Lessons Learned (Before 03.16.17)
 * Mapping pros & cons